B2B Articles - June 28, 2021

 Account-based marketing (ABM) campaigns allow businesses to harness a more effective way to win accounts, optimize the sales process, and improve the buyer journey.

 As marketing technology evolves, a successful ABM campaign goes hand in hand with content, consistent client engagement, targeted ads, and messaging.
-When considering an ABM approach for future campaigns, here are three key benefits to keep in mind.
+When considering an ABM approach for future campaigns, remember three key benefits.

 The most practical reason to consider using an ABM approach is to keep your marketing and sales team on the same page with a common goal.
-Both teams should have a shared set of objectives with a result with an ABM approach.
+Both the sales and marketing teams should align their objectives when implementing an ABM approach.

 By aligning the sales and marketing departments, you help ensure more consistent, collaborative, and transparent communications between account stakeholders.